Small Businesses, Financial, and Operating Resources

 More information can be found here.

-Businesses with up to 3 employees will be eligible for grants up to $5,000, businesses with 4 to 10 employees will be eligible for grants up to $7,500, and businesses with 11-25 employees will be elibible for grants up to $10,000.
+Businesses with up to 3 employees will be eligible for grants up to $5,000, businesses with 4 to 10 employees will be eligible for grants up to $7,500, businesses with 11-25 employees will be eligible for grants up to $10,000, and businesses with 25-50 employees will be eligible for grants up to $20,000.

 The application process launched on Monday, August 3.
-Phase two of the program (as of September 3) introduces some new criteria.
-Grants up to $10,000, which do not have to be repaid, will be allocated on a first-come, first-served basis to qualifying businesses with 11‐25 employees and total revenue of less than $2 million.
-Priority is being given to businesses that did not receive funding through other federal, state, or local programs related to COVID‐ 19.(Businesses with 0‐10 employees are still eligible and encouraged to apply.)
+Phase three of the program introduced some new criteria.
+Grants up to $20,000, which do not have to be repaid, will be allocated on a first-come, first-served basis to qualifying businesses with 25-50 employees .
+Priority is being given to businesses that did not receive funding through other federal, state, or local programs related to COVID‐ 19.(Businesses with 0‐25 employees are still eligible and encouraged to apply.)
 Funding is available to businesses economically injured due to the pandemic and mandated to close due to COVID‐19.
 They include small businesses in hardest hit industries such as hospitality, retail, entertainment, food and beverage, and personal services.
 Grants may be used to cover expenses during a forced closure and incurred to safely reopen.
 Grant funds can be used to cover mortgage, rent, utilities, reopening costs, and new operational expenses needed to ensure safety measures are in place.
+This grant application period ends November 20, 2020.

 - Visit RecoverStLucie.org for guidelines and eligibility requirements